TEDx TALK VANCOUVER / NOV 2023

 Nuit Blanche Toronto.
 Living Algae Cyborg (solo exhibition), curated by Laura Nanni and commissioned by the City of Toronto. https://tinyurl.com/42hcjex7

 Abbozzo Gallery, Toronto.
-Garden of Hope (upcoming solo exhibition, March ’25), curated by Quincy Shaw, Ineke Zigrossi.
+Garden of Hope (solo exhibition), curated by Quincy Shaw, Ineke Zigrossi. https://tinyurl.com/m4amdset

 2023